-We all know a toddler’s favorite food is not always the best for their teeth.
+At Dental Reflections Dublin, we know a toddler’s favorite food is not always the best for their teeth.
 It’s challenging enough to get a child to “eat the rainbow” with a balanced diet of all the food groups.
 Sometimes you have to bribe with a little bad to get a little good.
 Good and bad for the body don’t always translate to good and bad for the teeth.
 When it comes to dental health for kids, it’s not about how much they consume, but how frequently they consume it.

 Kids Dental Care: Frequency is Key

 If your child gets juice once a day, they should drink all of it at one time and with meals.
 Each sip of an acidic drink, (basically anything besides water) causes an acid attack in the mouth.
 This is what the bad bacteria feed off of and what causes a cavity.
 The mouth takes about 20 minutes to buffer those acids and by then, your kiddo is going for another drink.
 This means your mouth never has the chance to get to a healthy pH environment making the child at a very high risk all day for cavities.
 The same goes for snacking.
 If your child is eating pretzels for an hour+, the carbs break down into sugars leaving the mouth very acidic.
 Healthier between-meal snacks would be fresh vegetables like carrots, fruits like apples or strawberries, yogurt or cheese.
 These all have a more balanced pH and won’t leave the mouth so acidic.